Le lien vers cette page a été envoyé avec succès aux destinataires.

 Per additional person | + €8,782 | + €8,038 | + €6,273 |

-The neighbouring communes of Paris are: Aubervilliers, Bagnolet, Boulogne-Billancourt, Charenton-le-Pont, Clichy, Fontenay-Sous-Bois, Gentilly, Issy-les-Moulineaux, Ivry-sur-Seine, Joinville-le-Pont, Le Kremlin-Bicêtre, Les Lilas, Le Pre-Saint-Gervais, Levallois-Perret, Malakoff, Montreuil, Montrouge, Neuilly-sur-Seine, Nogent-sur-Marne, Pantin, Puteaux, Saint-Cloud, Saint-Denis, Saint-Mandé, Saint-Maurice, Saint-Ouen, Suresnes, Vanves, Vincennes
+Aubervilliers, Bagnolet, Boulogne-Billancourt, Charenton-le-Pont, Clichy, Fontenay-sous-Bois, Gentilly, Issy-les-Moulineaux, Ivry-sur-Seine, Joinville-le-Pont, Le Kremlin-Bicêtre, Les Lilas, Le Pré-Saint-Gervais, Levallois-Perret, Malakoff, Montreuil, Montrouge, Neuilly-sur-Seine, Nogent-sur-Marne, Pantin, Puteaux, Saint-Cloud, Saint-Denis, Saint-Denis Sé, Saint-Maurice, Saint-Ouen, Suresnes, Vanves, Vincennes

-- if the owner is over 65 years of age (at due date of the lease
+- He is over 65 years old at the due date lease

-- or if he has income (on the date the tenant takes possession of the letter of leave) less than the same maximum amount
+- His income (on the date the tenant takes possession of the letter of leave) is less than these same amounts

-If the municipality is divided into boroughs, the new dwelling must be located in the same arrondissement or in the neighbouring boroughs.
+- If the municipality is divided into arrondissements, it shall be situated in the same arrondissement or in the neighboring arrondissements or in the neighboring communes of the arrondissement.

-If the commune is divided into cantons, the new dwelling must be located in the same canton, or in a neighbouring canton belonging to the same commune or to another commune divided into cantons.
+- If the commune is divided into cantons, it is located in the same canton, or in a neighboring canton belonging to the same commune or to another commune divided into cantons.

-Tenant is over 65 years of age (as of the lease due date)
+Lessee over 65 years of age on the date of expiry of the lease

 ---|---|---|---|---|